 Mainstream science is flawed: seriously mistaken statistics combined with poor incentives has led to masses of misleading research.
 Not that this problem is exclusive to psychology—economics, certain genetics subfields (principally candidate-gene research), biomedical science, and biology in general are often on shaky ground.

-Statistical background on p-value problems: Against null-hypothesis significance testing
+Statistical background on p-value problems: Against null-hypothesis statistical-significance testing

 Attempts to use animal models to infer anything about humans suffer from all the methodological problems previously mentioned, and add in interesting new forms of error such as mice simply being irrelevant to humans, leading to cases like <150 sepsis clinical trials all failing—because the drugs worked in mice but humans have a completely different set of genetic reactions to inflammation.